 Metabolism slows as we age, which means our bodies fight harder to hold onto that body fat.
 While it once may have been easy to drop five pounds by hitting the gym for a couple of weeks, more strategizing is now in order just to maintain a healthy figure.

 So how do we break through the plateau?
 “Confuse” your metabolism with high-intensity interval training (HIIT).
 The HIIT system isn’t complicated and can be applied to your current preferred method of cardio, whether it’s running, biking, speed-walking or hiking.

 HIIT involves alternating between periods of moving quite quickly and at great intensity, with periods of moderate movement.
-For example, you might do a couple laps in the pool using intense butterfly strokes, followed by four moderate laps of the breastroke.
-If you run, pick up the pace for a two minutes of quick, intense sprinting in which you pump your arms and legs vigorously, then alternate this with five minutes of moderate running.
+For example, you might do a couple laps in the pool using intense butterfly strokes, followed by four moderate laps of the breaststroke.
+If you run, pick up the pace for two minutes of quick, intense sprinting in which you pump your arms and legs vigorously, then alternate this with five minutes of moderate running.

 One of the most immediate benefits of interval training is that it revs up your metabolism, allowing you to burn calories more freely.
 Even better, the fat-burning that’s jump-started through interval training has a stronger impact on those stubborn problem areas, especially belly fat.